grace-reed/PDPprojectTwo/README.md

 # PDF Upload-to-text
-This is a full stack React-Express file uploader but could easily be modified to work with any back-end including cloud storage
+This is the front end of a full stack React-Express file uploader but could easily be modified to work with any back-end including cloud storage

 # Quick Start
 Install dependencies server/client